Bulletin #4282, Guidance on Food Safety for Wild Blueberry Producers in Maine

 Reviewed by Lindsay Werner, Food Inspection Supervisor, Maine Department of Agriculture, Conservation & Forestry, and Eric Venturini, Executive Director, Wild Blueberry Commission of Maine.

 Table of Contents

-- Best Practices to Meet the Produce Safety Rule Requirements
+- Produce Safety Rule Overview

 - Worker health and hygiene.

-2) Train all harvest workers (outsourced, on-farm, and volunteers) to:
+- Must train all harvest workers (outsourced, on-farm, and volunteers) to: